Existential risk from artificial intelligence

+It has been hypothesized that substantial progress toward artificial superintelligence (ASI) will lead to human extinction or another irreversible global catastrophe.
+Debates center on whether AI can achieve the capabilities needed for human extinction, the speed of self-improvement, and the effectiveness of strategies to keep it aligned with human values.

-Two sources of concern stem from the problems of AI control and alignment.
-Controlling a superintelligent machine or instilling it with human-compatible values may be difficult.
-Many researchers believe that a superintelligent machine would likely resist attempts to disable it or change its goals as that would prevent it from accomplishing its present goals.
+Controlling a superintelligent machine or instilling human-compatible values in it may be difficult.
+Many researchers believe a superintelligent machine would likely resist attempts to disable it or change its goals, as that would prevent it from accomplishing its present goals.
 It would be extremely challenging to align a superintelligence with the full breadth of significant human values and constraints.
-In contrast, skeptics such as computer scientist Yann LeCun argue that superintelligent machines will have no desire for self-preservation.
-A June 2025 study showed that in some circumstances, models may break laws and disobey direct commands to prevent shutdown or replacement, even at the cost of human lives.
+In contrast, skeptics such as computer scientist Yann LeCun argue that superintelligent machines will have no intrinsic desire for self-preservation unless programmed to.
+A June 2025 Anthropic study showed that in some circumstances, models may break laws and disobey direct commands to prevent shutdown or replacement, even at the cost of human lives.

-Researchers warn that an "intelligence explosion"—a rapid, recursive cycle of AI self-improvement—could outpace human oversight and infrastructure, leaving no opportunity to implement safety measures.
-In this scenario, an AI more intelligent than its creators would recursively improve itself at an exponentially increasing rate, too quickly for its handlers or society at large to control.
-Empirically, examples like AlphaZero, which taught itself to play Go and quickly surpassed human ability, show that domain-specific AI systems can sometimes progress from subhuman to superhuman ability very quickly, although such machine learning systems do not recursively improve their fundamental architecture.
+Researchers warn that a rapid, recursive cycle of AI self-improvement could boost AI capabilities without leaving sufficient time to implement safety measures, especially if AI companies are racing to get the most powerful AI models.

+In May 2023, hundreds of AI experts and other notable figures signed a statement by the American Center for AI Safety declaring, "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war".
+Following increased concern over AI risks, government leaders such as former Prime Minister of the United Kingdom Rishi Sunak, Secretary-General of the United Nations António Guterres, and California governor Gavin Newsom called for an increased focus on global AI regulation.
+In October 2025, hundreds of public figures, including AI experts, five Nobel Prize laureates, and former senior US national security officials such as Michael Mullen and Susan Rice signed a statement calling for a ban on the development of superintelligence.
+In July 2026, OpenAI CEO Sam Altman and SpaceXAI CEO Elon Musk said the singularity, the hypothetical point at which computers become autonomous and beyond human control, had arrived.